 You don’t need to be a superhero to impress the law school admissions committee.
 You can show your passion, dedication, and law school readiness in lots of everyday anecdotes from your life.
 You can even write your personal statement about a mistake or a weakness—just make sure you turn it around to show how you ultimately overcame that mistake or weakness.

 Finally, this may go without saying, but don’t stretch the truth (ahem) in your personal statement.
 We can tell.
 And we fact check.

 Tip 4: Just write

 Once you have a personal statement topic in mind, set aside some time to write—and just let yourself go.
 Give yourself permission to bang out a crummy first draft.
 Write in a stream-of-consciousness style.
 Don’t worry about making it sound good; just focus on getting your ideas on the page (er, screen).

 This will make the process much easier when you go back to edit the application essay later (see tip #9!).

 You want to go to law school to work in the legal field.
 But why?
 Why is law school a critical next step in your career plan and life path?

-While you don’t necessarily need to spell out why you want to be a lawyer, your underlying reasons for going to law school should be the foundation of your personal statement.
+While you don’t need to spell out your ten-point plan for becoming a lawyer, your underlying reasons for going to law school should be the foundation of your personal statement.
 For example, maybe you want to be a lawyer because you want to correct the injustices you see in the world around you.
 You might write your personal statement about a memorable protest you once participated in as an undergrad, and how it made you want to do even more to help people.

 Tip 6: Be specific